Phenibut Addiction: Side Effects, Detox, Withdrawal, and Treatment

 In general, acute physical symptoms of phenibut withdrawal usually subside within a week or two, although some symptoms like anxiety and depression may persist for longer.
 This is known as post-acute withdrawal.
 People who take high doses of phenibut are more likely to experience severe withdrawal symptoms that are longer-lasting.

-Phenibut dependence and addiction are two of the primary risks of using this drug, but treatment is available for those that need it.
-A long-term rehab program that lasts 90 days or longer may be the best option for someone who is suffering from severe addiction to phenibut and can provide adequate care for co-occurring disorders like social anxiety, depression, and PTSD.
+Phenibut dependence and addiction are two of the primary risks of using this drug, but phenibut detox and ongoing treatment are available for those that need it.
+After phenibut detox, long-term rehab program that lasts 90 days or longer may be the best option for someone who is suffering from severe addiction to phenibut and can provide adequate care for co-occurring disorders like social anxiety, depression, and PTSD.

 - Individual therapy